sfalkoff/sql-lesson/PART3-WEB.md

 5. Deactivate your environment
 Just kidding, unless you're specifically going to activate another environment for a different project, don't worry about deactivating.
 Just open another window for that project.

-### Your Mission, Should You Choose To Accept It (You don't really have a choice here)
-There exists a python module named 'howdoi'.
-Importing it from inside a python program does nothing, but it _does_ install a useful program that can answer programming questions from the command line.

-First, verify that 'howdoi' is not installed on your machine:

-    Meringue:sql_lesson chriszf$ howdoi
-    -bash: /usr/local/bin/howdoi: No such file or directory

-Your task is to create a new virtual environment, use pip to install howdoi, and ask howdoi a programming question:

-    (env)Meringue:sql_lesson chriszf$ howdoi tweet using python
-    from Twython import Twython

-    TWITTER_APP_KEY = 'xxxxx' #supply the appropriate value TWITTER_APP_KEY_SECRET = 'xxxxx'
-    TWITTER_ACCESS_TOKEN = 'xxxxxx'
-    TWITTER_ACCESS_TOKEN_SECRET = 'xxxxx'

-    t = Twython(app_key=TWITTER_APP_KEY,
-                app_secret=TWITTER_APP_KEY_SECRET,
-                oauth_token=TWITTER_ACCESS_TOKEN,
-                oauth_token_secret=TWITTER_ACCESS_TOKEN_SECRET)

-    search = t.search(q='#omg',   #**supply whatever query you want here** count=100)

-    tweets = search['statuses']

-    for tweet in tweets:
-      print tweet['id_str'], '\n', tweet['text'], '\n\n\n'

-And this choice example:

-    (env)Meringue:sql_lesson chriszf$ howdoi create a virtualenv
-    pip freeze > env_modules.txt
-    virtualenv my_env && cd my_env && source bin/activate
-    pip install -r ../env_modules.txt

-The details of creating a virtual environment, activating it and installing a module with pip are left as an exercise to the reader.
-(Hint: look up what && does in bash then re-read the above example).

-Once you can install modules as you please, activate your virtual environment then install the flask module using pip.

 Sipping From the Flask
 ======================